 1. Plastics' free campus: Usage of non-eco-friendly and non-biodegradable articles / items (plastic tea /coffee cups, polythene covers/sheets used for packing food stuffs carry bags etc.) by students and staff in the campus is prohibited.
-2. Efforts for carbon neutrality: Usage of bicycle by a majority of the students as a measure to prevent pollution / decrease particulate materials in the environment is done to encourage the practice, exclusive bicycle parking sheds are available for girl and boy students separately.
+2. Efforts for carbon neutrality: Usage of bicycle by a majority of the students as a measure to prevent pollution / decrease particulate materials in the environment is done to encourage the practice, exclusive bicycle parking sheds are available for girls and boys separately.
 Importantly, students' mobility in two wheelers within the campus is highly restricted.
-3. Plantation and irrigation: More than one thousand trees are grown in the college campus through social forestry scheme of the government and also fresh plant saplings/ seedlings are planted every year by the NSS volunteers and by college campus through social forestry scheme of the government and also fresh plant saplings/ seedlings are planted every year by the NSS volunteers and by local NGOs.
+3. Plantation and irrigation: More than one thousand trees are grown in the college campus through social forestry scheme of the government and also fresh plant saplings/ seedlings are planted every year by the NSS volunteers and by local NGOs.
 Furrows are dug around the grown plants and plant saplings for effective irrigation (such works are re-done just before the rainy seasons to effectuate water accumulation / collection is ensured) as well as to minimize irrigation of these plants using pumped water from the water tank.
-The no.2 no.

-3 facilitate effective carbon neutrality and provide a healthy/ caring ambience.
+The no.2 no. 3 facilitate effective carbon neutrality and provide a healthy/ caring ambience.
 4. Check dam rain water harvesting: Small and safer pits are dug, water is allowed to accumulate during rainy seasons and thus the recharging of ground water bed is facilitated.
 Similarly, in every building suitable pipe are fit invariably and rain water channelled beneath the earth with effective percolation of water in the land.
-Here, stored tank water usage for plants is percolation of water in the land.
 Here, stored tank water usage for plants is minimized.
 5. Waste/ laboratory waste management: Safe firing and disposing of wastes (at safe and designated places by menial staff) which are generated in huge quantities from student class rooms and college campus are practiced.
 Similarly, wastes from biology laboratories are disposed after decontamination at the laboratory based on standard operating procedures in isolated places.
 6. Class room/ laboratory ethics: Students / staff are educated to switch off the lights /fans/ air- conditioner in their respective class rooms as well as in laboratories after usage as a measure of conservation and eco- friendliness.
 The college security would come around all the buildings of the campus every evening so as to restore the condition, if not done by the students.